Configure Kodi to work with remote controls

 In your Kodi media center navigate to Settings, then select Services, and then Control:

-- Go to System->Settings->Services->Webserver and enable the setting Allow control of XBMC via HTTP;
+- Enable the option Allow remote control via HTTP;

 Kore can automatically discover and connect to your media center if you have Zeroconf installed and enabled.